django-commons/django-typer/doc/source/index.rst

 Basic Example
 -------------

-For example TyperCommands can be a very simple drop in replacement for BaseCommands:
+For example TyperCommands can be a very simple drop in replacement for BaseCommands.
+All of the documented features of BaseCommand_ work!

 .. literalinclude:: ../../django_typer/examples/basic.py